Emmanuel Sanon: Coaching career

 Sanon coached the Haiti national team for a year from 1999 to 2000, during which he led his team to the 2000 CONCACAF Gold Cup.

 Death

-On 21 February 2008, Emmanuel Sanon died in Orlando, Florida, of pancreatic cancer, aged 56.
+On 21 February 2008, Emmanuel Sanon died in Orlando, Florida, of pancreatic cancer, aged 56, having received the highest State funeral in the Haitian history and buried in the capital Port-au-Prince.
 The Haitian Legislature voted to award a perpetual exempted pension to his family posthumously as an honorific gesture for scoring the goals in Haiti's 1974 FIFA World Cup participation.